 Birdwatching: A Different Sort of Guide

-This 226 page soft-cover book may be purchased directly from the publisher at 10790 Grassland Road, Prince George, BC, Canada V2K 5E8.
-It is a substantially expanded edition of the earlier Birding publication, now comprising 81 essays and 157 colour photographs.
-To obtain a copy, send a cheque for $24.95 plus $6.00 post and package (within Canada).
+This 254-page (xxii+232) soft-cover book may be purchased directly from the author at 10790 Grassland Road, Prince George, BC, Canada V2K 5E8.
+It is the third edition of the book, substantially expanding earlier editions, now comprising 89 essays and 178 colour photographs.
+To obtain a copy, send a cheque for $45, which includes post and package (within Canada).